SKU shown: S-BDSC-L (BioClean-D™ sterile sleeve covers; universal long length).

 Why sleeve covers matter in real cleanrooms

+In contamination control, sleeves are a frequent failure point: forearms cross over work, cuffs shift during movement, and glove interfaces can open micro-gaps.
 Sleeve covers are a targeted control for that specific risk.
 Ansell positions BioClean-D™ S-BDSC-L as sterile, low-linting, antistatic sleeve covers with elasticated openings to help maintain a stable fit, supporting consistent technique in ISO-classified and EU GMP sterile environments.

 Standards context (ISO first, then EU Annex 1)

-EU GMP Annex 1 emphasizes personnel practices, training, and gowning discipline as part of contamination control in sterile manufacturing.
+Annex 1 emphasizes personnel practices, training, and gowning discipline as part of contamination control in sterile manufacturing.
+Sleeve covers are one control in a larger system that includes aseptic technique, qualified gowning, and documented behavior expectations.

 What S-BDSC-L is (per manufacturer PDS)

-- Material: CleanTough™ (described as antistatic, lightweight, low-linting).
+- Material: CleanTough™ (antistatic, lightweight, low-linting).

 - Fit: elasticated openings for a firm fit.